x

 Jesse Lee Williams is charged with murder in connection with the death of Paula Belonga, 51, who went missing in April 2023.

-Smith County Assistant District Attorney Emil Mikkelsen said in opening statements that Paula Belonga recently made Tyler her home in 2023.
+Smith County Assistant District Attorney Emil Mikkelsen said in opening statements Belonga recently made Tyler her home in 2023.
 She had family, friends and workers that she loved.
 She was known as the apartment grandma to the neighborhood kids.

 She would never leave her dog, who was her best friend, alone in her apartment and she would never not come into work without calling her job.
 Her son was left texting her and wondering what happened as she was supposed to pick him up in Louisiana on April 7, 2023.